Gyrth’s brother, Leofwine

 1066 (5th May)

 Gyrth’s brother Tostig had been provided with ships by his brother-in-law, Count Baldwin V of Flanders and made a series of raids along the South Coast and landed on the Isle of Wight.

 1066 (20th May)

-William made a case against Harold breaking an oath sworn on holy relics and presented it to the Pope.
-He was successful and gained papal backing for an invasion.
-The Pope sent him a banner to carry into battle.
+William made a case against Harold claiming he broke an oath sworn on holy relics.
+The Pope was persuaded by William’s arguments and gave papal backing for an invasion of England.
+The Pope sent William a banner to carry into battle.

 1066 (8th September)